mykullma/SWE266-BankApp/docs/cwe-601-open-redirect.md

 1. Go to http://127.0.0.1:8080/login?target=http://google.com
 2. Login, if the user is not already
 3. Observe the Google homepage is loaded

-## Mitigate

-Verify the redirect destination stays within the current application space.
-Use a whitelist to validate the target parameter before returning it.

-## Remediate

-Don't use untrusted data when constructing URLs for redirection.
-Instead, maintain a whitelist of known URLs/targets and only use external data as a selector rather than the redirection value.

 ## Resources